RainbowMarks/rainbowmarks.github.io/_posts/2023-08-17-add-a-mr340-watermark-to-your-photos.md

 categories: [event, race, paddle, boat, MR340, river, missouri ]
 featured: false
 includegallery: false
+description: "Discover how to add the MR340 logo to your event photos with PhotoMark.co's new feature.
+Upload, choose a logo, and download!"
 ---
 ## PhotoMark.co has gone into hybernation as of 9/30/2023.
 It may be revived again in the future.